ECE444-2023Fall/project-1-web-application-design-group3-bugbusters/README.md

 ## Releases
 Releases are to be created by merging `develop` into `main`, `main` will then be used to create a release

+## Ben Goel Unit Testing
+All tests under test/unit/test_common.py were written by Ben Goel for Lab 5.

+# Pros / Cons of TDD
+There are many pros and cons of test driven development.
+In my experience, TDD's greatest strength is maintaining high levels of test coverage, if the "rules" of TDD are followed.
+From my PEY experience, a quote that resonates with me was said by my manager, that "tests aren't just written to make sure a feature works, its to make sure a feature will work tomorrow".
+In this regard, TDD helps to catch regressions in the code early.
+I also think TDD serves as a means of documentation, for if there exists a test, then it indirectly explains the functionality of the pieces of code it touches.
+I personally like TDD because it helps to quickly verify the implementation of whatever you are working on, whether that is a utility script, or an end-to-end integration test.
+On the other hand, TDD can often be cumbersome when a primary objective is rapid iteration and growth of the codebase.
+Although, I find that NOT testing the code ALWAYS costs more in the long run than the cost of typing tests!
+TDD requires a lot of testing infrastructure to be implemented first before actual features may be worked on.
+More importantly, the infrastructure can only be designed if an implementation is already in mind.
+This leads to a form of circular-dependency in the design of TDD.
+The most important aspect of TDD is that developers must write good, quality tests for TDD to be a good, recommendable practice.
+If the tests are incorrect, then the code will be too!